ryanking8215/go-wrk/README.md

 The majority of go-wrk is the product of one afternoon, and its quality is comparable to wrk.

-The javascript support also took me about one afternoon. -:)
+By the way, the JavaScript support also took me about one afternoon. -:)

 Building
 --------